-- 5.7.
 Employees and service users must understand how ECCH will use information about them.
-Achieving this understanding will therefore depend on giving the service user relevant information about the purposes of processing information and any disclosures. - 5.8.
+Achieving this understanding will therefore depend on giving the service user relevant information about the purposes of processing information and any disclosures.

 The confidentiality statement in Appendix 4 should be provided to all service users where possible.
 Service users should be asked to confirm that they understand and agree the statement.
 The clinician responsible for giving care to the service user must discuss the uses of their information with them.
 Leaflets are useful for reinforcing information given to a person but are not in themselves sufficient.
-Any explanation should include as a minimum: - That the main use of information will be to manage the service user's care and treatment, and that it is very important that ECCH has full and accurate information so that it can provide the best possible care within its available resources. - That ECCH also uses service user information to check the quality of the care that they and other service users receive, to ensure that this is of the right standard.
+Any explanation should include as a minimum:

+- That the main use of information will be to manage the service user's care and treatment, and that it is very important that ECCH has full and accurate information so that it can provide the best possible care within its available resources. - That ECCH also uses service user information to check the quality of the care that they and other service users receive, to ensure that this is of the right standard.
 Everyone involved in the auditing process must follow the same strict rules on confidentiality. - That employees work as part of a team and will share information about the service user with the team if it is necessary to provide the best possible care for them.
-If employees work with another agency then they should explain that information may be passed to that agency if it is necessary to provide their care, but that the agency has also signed up to the same standards of confidentiality. - That service users have the right to access their health records which can be explained on request. - That ECCH sends anonymised information to the Department of Health (DoH) to allow it to manage services and monitor effectiveness - 5.9.
+If employees work with another agency then they should explain that information may be passed to that agency if it is necessary to provide their care, but that the agency has also signed up to the same standards of confidentiality. - That service users and employees have the right to access their records which can be explained on request or is detailed in the subject access request policy. - That ECCH sends anonymised information to the Department of Health (DoH) to allow it to manage services and monitor effectiveness.

 It may also be appropriate or necessary to discuss the use of service user's information at other times during their care for example when transferring their care to someone or somewhere else, if a person potentially lacks the capacity to make decisions surrounding their healthcare.
 The Mental Capacity Act 2005 will generally only affect people aged 16 or over and provides a statutory framework to empower and protect people who may lack capacity to make some decisions for themselves, for example, people with dementia, learning disabilities, mental health problems, stroke or head injuries who may lack capacity to make certain decisions.
-The Act makes it clear who can take decisions in which situations and how they should go about this.
-It enables people to ahead for a time when they may lack capacity.
-The whole Act is underpinned by a set of five key principles set out in Section 1 of the Act: - A presumption of capacity every adult has the right to make his or her own decisions and must be assumed to have capacity to do so unless it is proved otherwise. - Individuals being supported to make their own decisions a person must be given all practicable help before anyone treats them as not being able to make their own decisions.
+The Act makes it clear who can make decisions in which situations and how they should go about this.
+It enables people to be prepared for a time when they may lack capacity.
+The whole Act is underpinned by a set of five key principles set out in Section 1 of the Act:

+- A presumption of capacity every adult has the right to make his or her own decisions and must be assumed to have capacity to do so unless it is proved otherwise. - Individuals being supported to make their own decisions a person must be given all practicable help before anyone treats them as not being able to make their own decisions. - Unwise decisions just because an individual makes what might be seen as an unwise decision, they should not be treated as lacking in capacity to make that decision.